JobinFX0/demo/README.md

 # demo
-this is for leaning purpose,and this my first repository
+this is for learning purpose,and this my first repository